JermellB/restagraph/README.md

 It's a Docker system, comprising two images: the database and the application server.

 - Download `https://github.com/equill/restagraph/blob/develop/scripts/docker/docker-compose.yml`
+- Check what address you've configured Docker to listen on.
+This documentation asssumes 192.0.2.1, so if your system uses a different address, remember to make that change as you follow along.
+    - To make sure of it, create a file at `/etc/docker/daemon.json` with the contents `{ "bip": "192.0.2.1/24" }`
+    - Why this subnet?
+It's reserved for testing and documentation, per [RFC5727](https://datatracker.ietf.org/doc/html/rfc5737) so it's unlikely to collide with anything you're actually using.
+It actually specifies three subnets for this purpose, so you can take your pick:
+        - 192.0.2.0/24 (TEST-NET-1)
+        - 198.51.100.0/24 (TEST-NET-2)
+        - 203.0.113.0/24 (TEST-NET-3)
 - Create two local Docker volumes, one for the database and one for storing uploaded files:
     - `docker volume create -d local rgtestfiles`
     - `docker volume create -d local rgtestdata`
 - If your Docker tooling doesn't do this for you, pre-download the latest docker images for `equill/restagraph` (the application itself) and `neo4j` (the database server).
 Use the versions referrred to in `docker-compose.yml`, because that's the definitive reference.
 - Start it up with this command: `docker stack deploy -c docker-compose.yml rgtest`

-After short delay, it should be available on `http://10.255.0.1:4952/` (depending on your computer's Docker network configs).
+After short delay, it should be available on `http://192.0.2.1:4952/` (depending on your computer's Docker network configs).

-To inspect the built-in schema: `curl http://10.255.0.1:4965/schema/v1`.
-It's output is not human-friendly, so you'll probably want to install the wonderful JSON-querying utility [jq](https://stedolan.github.io/jq/), and pipe the output through that for pretty-printing: `curl http://10.255.0.1:4965/schema/v1 | jq .` (don't forget the trailing dot, which tells `jq` to print everything from the document-root down).
+To inspect the built-in schema: `curl http://192.0.2.1:4950/schema/v1`.
+It's output is not human-friendly, so you'll probably want to install the wonderful JSON-querying utility [jq](https://stedolan.github.io/jq/), and pipe the output through that for pretty-printing: `curl http://192.0.2.1:4950/schema/v1 | jq .` (don't forget the trailing dot, which tells `jq` to print everything from the document-root down).
 All the documentation for Restagraph assumes that you've installed `jq`, but it's not _necessary_ - it's just exceedingly helpful.

 When you look at the schema, pay attention to the `any` resourcetype.
 It's a special case: relationships from the `any` type can be created with, well, _any_ resourcetype as the source.
 E.g, you can link any resource in the database to a tag or a group.
 It's useful to note that the server only checks for a relationship from the source type to the target type _after_ checking for one between those two resourcetypes, which means, you can override or pre-empt the relationship from `any` and use it as a catch-all fallback.